 Cat Cox 2015-

-We are hosting the Presidential Suite of Online Seminars, a special series of four Online Seminars presented Faculty Presidents past and present in celebration of the Faculty's 70th Anniversary.
-Details of these seminars can be found on the Presidential Suite of Online Seminars page or Enrol here.
+We hosted the Presidential Suite of Online Seminars, a special series of four Online Seminars presented Faculty Presidents past and present in celebration of the Faculty's 70th Anniversary.